Animal Feeding Operations – An Overview

 Production Contracts

 AFOs typically operate under legal arrangements referred to as production contracts.
-Under these contracts, the processor usually owns and supplies the animals raised by the producer.
+The processor usually owns and supplies the animals raised by the producer.
 The contracts require the animals to be raised in accordance with instructions specified in the contract.
 For a more complete discussion of the legal issues surrounding production contracts, please visit the Production Contracts Reading Room.

 USDA Natural Resources Conservation Service